How Village Hotels unleashed its employees’ potential

 It’s this drive that helps keep Village’s staff ahead of the game.

 We’re excited to be supporting Village Hotels with their continued investment in its people.
-After hospitality operators have experienced such tough times in the last few years, it’s fantastic to see organisations put their people first and remind everyone what a thrilling industry hospitality can be.
+After hospitality operators have experienced such tough times in the last few years, it’s fantastic to see organisations put their people at the forefront and remind everyone what a thrilling industry hospitality can be.